 Surprisingly, the idea to make a feature-length animated film had not come from the filmmakers themselves.
 Because of spiraling inflation in the Weimar Republic, money was best spent as quickly as possible.
 Banker Louis Hagen, who had invested in a stash of film stock, was looking to shelter more of his rapidly devaluing cash.
 During a visit to the Institute for Culture Research, which sponsored Reiniger’s first animated films, Hagen saw a young woman cutting out silhouettes, and he asked her if a feature-length silhouette film was possible.

-Since the end of the first World War, German cinema had regained its reputation for quality by producing prestigious films by directors like F.W.
+“I could cut out silhouettes almost as soon as I could manage to hold a pair of scissors.“ Since the end of the first World War, German cinema had regained its reputation for quality by producing prestigious films by directors like F.W.
 Murnau, Fritz Lang and Ernst Lubitsch.
 Yet, another strand of cinema, with roots in the art world, was emerging simultaneously.
 Before the war, avant-garde artists had rejected the constrictions of art institutions.
 Post-war Germany nurtured this new crop of artists who embraced abstract art, folk art, and the value of working outside the academy.
 Cinema, with its lack of antecedents, was attractive to these many forward-thinking artists, and they began to explore the canvas of the film strip as an extension of painting.
 Viking Eggeling and Hans Richter animated their abstract scroll paintings in the early 1920s.
 Architectural student and painter Walther Ruttmann produced his Lichtspiel Opus films, in which shapes and colors morphed in time to live, original musical scores.

 Lotte Reiniger embodied the credo of the new age: a self-taught artist skilled in the ancient folk art of shadow plays, who was excited by the prospect of cinema.
 Born June 2, 1899, she mastered silhouettes as a child, entertaining the family with Shakespeare shadow plays in the living room.
 “I could cut out silhouettes almost as soon as I could manage to hold a pair of scissors,” she wrote in 1936.
 “I could paint, too, and read and recite; but these things did not surprise anyone very much.
 But everybody was astonished about the scissor cuts.”